 - Modified food starch and dextrin are only bad if they are made from wheat.
 Some certified gluten free products will include as an ingredient, but these versions are safe.

 - Read the labels on anything packaged or seasoned.

 - Even if a grain is naturally gluten free, like oats, they still may be processed on equipment shared with wheat products so there will be cross-contamination.

 - Other flours made out of safe grains can also be used with great results.
 However, they are best used in recipes tested with that flour.
-Go to Best Almond Flour recipes to see all the dishes made with a gluten free and grain free flour.
+Check out these easy almond flour recipes or gluten-free oat flour recipes for alternative baking options.

 - Gluten free kids deserve candy!
 Here is a great resource – gluten free candy list.

 Meal Ideas for Kids and Families